 |Did this page help you?
 Yes | No | Tell us about it...|

-In the gateway-cached setup (see How AWS Storage Gateway Works (Architecture)), you allocate the two disks, that you previously added to the VM, for cache storage and upload buffer.
-You then create an iSCSI storage volume in Amazon S3.
+In the gateway-cached setup (see How AWS Storage Gateway Works (Architecture)), you allocate one of the two disks, that you previously added to the VM, for cache storage and the other for upload buffer.
+You then create storage volume in Amazon S3.
 Data that your on-premises applications write to this volume is stored in Amazon S3.
 The gateway maintains the volume's recently accessed data locally in the Cache Storage.

 The following architectural overview diagram shows what part of the gateway-cached setup you are creating.

 In the preceding section, you created volumes (cache storage and upload buffer) on your on-premises hardware.
 Now, you create volume storage in Amazon S3.
 This is where your application data will reside.

 To create a cached volume in Amazon S3